Cheriton - Bursting with History

 it to the Knights Hospitallers of St. John at Siebech.

-century map was located to a mill, which ceased to be used during the 19th
+century map was located near a mill, which ceased to be used during the 19th

-century and also to demolished during similar time was the “Great House”.
-The “Great House”, the Glebe House was one of
+century and was also demolished during the same time as the “Great House”.
+The “Great House”, the Glebe House, was one of

 the last houses to be built in Gower by the Order of Knights of St. John.
 During